jarviscanada/jarvis_data_eng_SiqiYang/springboot/README.md

  build it and clean the package.
 Then we copy the .jar file to the corresponding path and run with this jar file.

 # Improvements
-If you have more time, what would you improve?
 - We can build a front-end application to consume this back-end api.
 - Add authentication feature for each withdraw/deposit operation.
 - Let quotes in the PSQL database automatically update and consist with the real data in IEX cloud.